Adel-Ayoub/cshell/README.md

 - Interactive and non-interactive modes with robust signal handling
 - 11 built-in commands with advanced features and environment management
 - Complete redirection system with input/output and here-documents
-- Multi-stage pipe system with process management
+- Complete pipe system with multi-command pipelines and proper process management
 - Command chaining with semicolon-separated commands
 - Wildcard expansion with pattern matching
 - Environment variable expansion with default value support